anqiliumich/recipes-and-ratings-analysis/README.md

 ### Brainstorming Questions

-1. **What is the relationship between preparation time (`minutes`) and average ratings?**
+1. **What is the relationship between preparation time (`minutes`) and calories?**
-   - Are longer or shorter recipes more likely to be rated highly?
+   - Do quicker recipes (shorter preparation times) tend to have fewer calories?

-2. **How does the number of ingredients (`n_ingredients`) correlate with average ratings?**
+2. **How does the number of ingredients (`n_ingredients`) correlate with calories?**
-   - Do simpler recipes (fewer ingredients) receive better ratings?
+   - Do recipes with more ingredients generally have higher calorie counts?

-3. **What types of recipes tend to have the highest ratings?**
+3. **What types of recipes are the most calorie-dense?**
-   - Analyze based on tags (e.g., vegetarian, quick, or holiday recipes).
+   - Analyze based on `tags` (e.g., "comfort food", "vegetarian", "low-calorie").

-4. **How does nutritional content affect ratings?**
-   - Explore whether healthier recipes (e.g., high protein, low sugar) are more popular.

-5. **Does recipe complexity (`n_steps`) influence ratings?**
+4. **Does recipe complexity (`n_steps`) influence calorie content?**
-   - Are recipes with more steps seen as too complex or gourmet, and do they receive higher ratings as a result?
+   - Are recipes with more steps (indicative of complexity) higher in calories?

+5. **How do nutritional factors such as sugar, fat, or protein correlate with total calories?**
+   - Explore the relationships between specific nutritional components and total calorie content.

-6. **What is the distribution of ratings across all recipes?**
+6. **What is the distribution of calorie content across all recipes?**
-   - Are ratings skewed toward higher values, indicating user satisfaction?
+   - Are recipes skewed toward lower calorie values, or is there a wide range of calorie counts?

 ---

-With this comprehensive introduction and clear research focus, we’re ready to delve into the data cleaning and analysis to answer these questions.

 # Data Cleaning and Exploratory Data Analysis